mkschreder/juci/README.md

 will not be able to login.
 So then go to the console and set password for admin user or change the user used for logging in by editing /etc/config/rpcd and then do /etc/init.d/rpcd restart.

+If you can not login, it could be that you have not installed all juci packages correctly.
+JUCI requires modified versions of rpcd and uhttpd.
+In the case that you did not install the feed with "-f" option, you will not be overriding rpcd and so you will not be able to login.

 JUCI also includes a nodejs server which you can do for local testing and for forwarding jsonrpc calls to your router during testing (juci-local-server).